-To be honest, we’re not fans of the ghoulish or macabre and usually avoid sensational spooky stuff, but in our opinion it would have been hard to say we’d seen Kutna Hora without visiting the famous ossuary.
-Besides, it’s a part of the official Kutna Hora UNESCO site so we made an exception: We really had to see this place.
+To be honest, we’re not fans of the ghoulish or macabre and we usually avoid sensational spooky stuff.
+This, however, was different.
+It would have been hard to say we’d seen Kutna Hora without visiting the famous ossuary, which is part of the official Kutna Hora UNESCO site.
+So we made an exception: We really had to see this place.

-The Sedlec Ossuary story begins in the 13th century when the abbot of Sedlec monastery, returned from a diplomatic mission to the Holy Land, carrying a handful of earth from Golgotha, the site of Jesus' crucifixion.
+The story of Sedlec Ossuary in the 13th century, when the abbot of Sedlec monastery, returned from a diplomatic mission to the Holy Land.
+He brought back a handful of earth from Golgotha, the site of Jesus' crucifixion.
 Thinking to bless the church, he sprinkled it on the consecrated ground surrounding the Chapel of All Saints.

 The clever abbot decided to make way for newcomers by exhuming the bones of the cemetery’s 40,000 current inhabitants.
 He took advantage of a basement chapel that had been built on site and the bones ended up there in a big heap until they could figure out what to do with them.

 A century later, a half-blind monk was given the task to organize the overcrowded area’s 40,000 remains.
 With such a daunting task ahead of him, he efficiently piled the various bones atop one another along the edges and corners of the crypt and left room in the middle for the faithful to worship.
 Those gigantic piles of skulls and bones tower higher than a man can reach.